therlaup/UOHI-HPC/README.md

 ssh <username>@ohi-hpc2-access
 ```

-From a Windows workstation, a third-party SSH client can be installsed such as [PuTTY](https://www.putty.org/).
+From a Windows workstation, a third-party SSH client can be installed such as [PuTTY](https://www.putty.org/).

 After authentication, users will be able to use issue commands to the Slurm scheduler to order to initiate jobs on the cluster.

 ## Filesystem

 ### Q-drive
 The cluster shares a common network filesystem, i.e. the `Q-drive` accessible at `/q/` from within the cluster and as drive `Q:\` from the Windows UOHI network.
 This drive is meant for long term storage, i.e. beyond the execution of a job.
-The `Q-drive` is an ideal location to store data and code that will be used accross the HPC cluster.
+The `Q-drive` is an ideal location to store data and code that will be used across the HPC cluster.

 The `Q-drive` is stored on a virtual machine backed up as per UOHI policy.
 It is connected via a 10Gb interface to the access and compute nodes.
 The protocol used is CIFS in order to provide access from both Linux and Windows systems.
 Directories within the `Q-drive` correspond to different approved projects and each have 2TB of allocated storage: